tavily-ai/langchain-tavily/README.md

 - `include_images` (optional, bool): Include a list of query related images in the response.
 Default is False.
 - `include_image_descriptions` (optional, bool): Include descriptive text for each image.
 Default is False.
 - `include_favicon` (optional, bool): Whether to include the favicon URL for each result.
 Default is False.
-- `include_usage` (optional, bool): Include Tavily credit usage metadata in the response.
-Default is False (the `usage` field is omitted unless this is set to True).
-Credit usage may return 0; see the [Credits & Pricing guide](https://github.com/tavily-ai/new-docs/blob/main/docs/credits-pricing.md) for details.
+- `include_usage` (optional, bool): Whether to include credit usage information in the response.
 - `search_depth` (optional, str): Depth of the search, either "basic" or "advanced".
 Default is "basic".
 - `time_range` (optional, str): The time range back from the current date to filter results - "day", "week", "month", or "year".
 Default is None.
 - `include_domains` (optional, List[str]): List of domains to specifically include.
 Default is None.